astronomer/airflow-guides/guides/connections.md

 }'
 ```

-Note that connections that are defined using environment variables will not show up in the list of connections in the Airflow UI and which parameters to specify can very for different connection types.
+Note that connections that are defined using environment variables will not show up in the list of connections in the Airflow UI.

 ## Example: Configuring the SnowflakeToSlackOperator

-In this example, we will configure the `SnowflakeToSlackOperator`, which requires connections to Snowflake and Slack.
-We will define the connections using the Airflow UI.
+In this example, we configure the `SnowflakeToSlackOperator`, which requires connections to Snowflake and Slack.
+We define the connections using the Airflow UI.

 Before starting Airflow, we need to install both the [Snowflake](https://registry.astronomer.io/providers/snowflake) and the [Slack provider](https://registry.astronomer.io/providers/slack).
 Astro CLI users can add them to `requirements.txt`: